Entity component system: Characteristics

 The behavior of an entity can be changed at runtime by systems that add, remove or modify components.
-This eliminates the ambiguity problems of deep and wide inheritance hierarchies often found in Object Oriented Programming techniques that are difficult to understand, maintain, and extend.
+This eliminates the ambiguity problems of deep and wide inheritance hierarchies often found in object-oriented programming techniques that are difficult to understand, maintain, and extend.
 Common ECS approaches are highly compatible with, and are often combined with, data-oriented design techniques.
-Data for all instances of a component are commonly stored together in physical memory, enabling efficient memory access for systems which operate over many entities.
+Data for all instances of a component are contiguously stored together in physical memory, enabling efficient memory access for systems that operate over many entities.

 History

+In 1963, Ivan Sutherland's Sketchpad stored the visual elements of a drawing using an early form of an ECS: instead of encapsulating points in the different line, circle etc. objects, points were stored in a ring buffer, and visual elements were only referencing them.
+When moving a point, this allowed updating all the shapes and constraints using it.

+In 1998, Thief: The Dark Project pioneered an ECS.
+The engine was later used for its sequel, as well as System Shock 2.

+In 2002, Scott Bilas of Gas Powered Games (Dungeon Siege) gave a seminal talk on ECS.
+This inspired numerous later well-known implementations.

+In early January 2007, Mick West who worked on the Tony Hawk series, shared his experiences on the process of ECS adoption at Neversoft.

-In 2007, the team working on Operation Flashpoint: Dragon Rising experimented with ECS designs, including those inspired by Bilas/Dungeon Siege, and Adam Martin later wrote a detailed account of ECS design, including definitions of core terminology and concepts.
+Also in 2007, the team working on Operation Flashpoint: Dragon Rising experimented with ECS designs, including those inspired by Bilas/Dungeon Siege, and Adam Martin later wrote a detailed account of ECS design, including definitions of core terminology and concepts.
 In particular, Martin's work popularized the ideas of systems as a first-class element, entities as identifiers, components as raw data, and code stored in systems, not in components or entities.

 In 2015, Apple Inc. introduced GameplayKit, an API framework for iOS, macOS and tvOS game development that includes an implementation of ECS.

-In August 2018 Sander Mertens created the popular flecs ECS framework.

 In October 2018 the company Unity released its megacity demo that utilized a tech stack built on an ECS.
-It had 100,000 audio sources—one for every car, neon sign, and more—creating a large, complex soundscape.
+Unity's ECS runs on a powerful optimised architecture known as DOTS, which "empowers creators to scale processing in a highly performant manner".

 Variations

-The data layout of different ECSs can differ as well as the definition of components, how they relate to entities, and how systems access entities' components.
+The data layout of different ECSes can differ as well as can the definition of components, how they relate to entities, and how systems access entities' components.

 Martin's ECS

-A popular blog series by Adam Martin defines what he considers an Entity Component System:
+Adam Martin defines in his blog series what he considers an Entity–Component–System.

 An entity only consists of an ID for accessing components.
 It is a common practice to use a unique ID for each entity.
 This is not a requirement, but it has several advantages: